ukomiljon/yacht-rental-management/readme.md

   - **Booking Service**: Manages reservations, cancellations, and availability.
   - **Payment Processing Service**: Integrates with payment gateways for transactions.
   - **Inventory Service**: Manages yacht listings and availability using PostgreSQL with Prisma.
-  - **OpenAI Service**: Integrates ChatGPT to assist users with queries in natural language.
+  - **OpenAI Service**: Integrates ChatGPT to assist users with queries in natural language (Not started yet).

 - **Asynchronous Communication**: Utilizes RabbitMQ for reliable, non-blocking service communication.